eldipa/book-of-gehn/posts/matasano/2018-07-01-Cut-and-Paste-ECB-Blocks.md

 ```

 Consider the following function that builds a ciphertext from an hypothetical
-"create profile for a new user":
+*"create profile for a new user"*:

 ```python
 >>> from cryptonita import B                # byexample: +timeout=10